rhel-labs/instruqt/intro-to-databases/02-configure-mysql/assignment.md

 title: Configure MySQL
 teaser: A short description of the challenge.
 notes:
-- type: Next, you will configure your MySQL installation.
+- type: text
-  contents: Replace this text with your own text
+  contents: Next,you will configure the security settings for your SQL server
 tabs:
 - title: Terminal
   type: terminal